Fides: Secure and Scalable Asynchronous DAG Consensus via Trusted Components: Correctness Analysis for Reliable Dissemination

 \iheading{Base Case}: In the initial round, all correct replicas share the same initial state, so the claim holds trivially.

 \iheading{Inductive Step}: Assume that for all rounds up to \( r - 1 \), any vertex added by a correct replica is eventually added to the DAGs of all other correct replicas.

 Now consider a vertex \( v \) added by a correct replica \( p_i \) in round \( r \).
-When \( v \) is reliably delivered to $p_i$ (line \ref{line:r_deliver}), it conducts validation, including verifying $v$'s validity (line \ref{line:vertex_validity}) and ensuring all referenced vertices by $v$ are already in the $DAG$ (line \ref{line:vertices_in_DAG}).
+When \( v \) is reliably delivered to $p_i$ (line \ref{line:r_deliver}), $p_i$ conducts validation, including verifying $v$'s validity (line \ref{line:vertex_validity}) and ensuring all referenced vertices by $v$ are already in the $DAG$ (line \ref{line:vertices_in_DAG}).

-By the \textit{Agreement} property of reliable broadcast (\secref{subsec:build_block}), \( v \) will eventually be delivered to all correct replicas.
+By the \textit{Agreement} property of reliable broadcast (\secref{app:rbc}), \( v \) will eventually be delivered to all correct replicas.
 Since \( v \) passed these checks at \( p_i \), and all correct replicas have consistent DAGs for earlier rounds by the induction hypothesis, \( v \) will pass validation at all correct replicas.
 Thus, all correct replicas will eventually add \( v \) to their DAGs. \end{proof}

 \begin{lemma} All correct replicas will eventually have an identical DAG view. \end{lemma}